Skip to main content

 Key Facts

-1. 04 April 2026: CDS General Anil Chauhan inspected the Chinar Corps in Srinagar and Baramulla.
+1. CDS General Anil Chauhan visited the Chinar Corps in Srinagar on 4 April 2026.

-3. The CDS highlighted the shift from domain‑centric to Multi‑Domain Operations (MDO) integrating land, air, sea, cyber, space and cognitive domains.
+3. Chauhan stressed Multi‑Domain Operations (MDO) integrating land, air, maritime, cyber, space and cognitive domains.

-4. Key directives included accelerated joint training, doctrinal harmonisation and interoperable command‑and‑control (C2) structures across the three services.
+4. He called for accelerated joint training, doctrinal harmonisation and interoperable command‑and‑control structures.

 Background & Context